Today is wintry;

 1 medium chicken carcass

 2 C broiled chicken leftovers cut into bite size pieces

 2 large potatoes peeled and cubed

 1/2 small clove chopped garlic

 garlic salt and pepper for taste

-After boiling the chicken carcass in large soup pot in approximately 8 cups of water for about 2 hours, reserve 4 cups of broth for soup and any loose chicken pieces.
-Remove carcass and remaining broth from pot.
-Add the reserved broth back in pot and combine with rest of ingredients.
+After gently boiling the chicken carcass with water and broth in large soup pot for about 2 hours, remove carcas and strain remaining broth.
+Add the rest of ingredients.
 Simmer for another 2 hours or until vegetables are cooked and spices infused and fragrant.
-Pair with warm crusty sour dough bread.
+Pair with warm, crusty sourdough bread and glass of your favorite red wine.
 Serves 6 or more.

 *Listen to romantic Italian music for added inspiration while preparing your masterpiece.
 I prefer Andrea Bocelli’s beautiful voice for mine.